 4) Those who believe in remote viewing but don’t know a lot about it, yet think they do.
 They are motivated by curiosity to see others remote view targets they themselves come up with.

 5) Those who have an agenda—a target or set of targets they want remote viewed for specific reasons.
-Often such targets are esoteric (e.g., sensational or without feedback or without provable ground truth) or involve highly emotional elements, such as murders or other significant crimes.
+Often such targets are esoteric (e.g., sensational or without feedback or without provable ground truth—examples are UFO events or conspiracy theories) or involve highly emotional elements, such as murders or other significant crimes.
 (This category of tasker and the one previously described often overlap.)
 In most cases, these sorts of taskers also have a weak grasp on how remote viewing taskings should be done.